w3c/wai-about-wai/_about/contacting.md

 Comments on other parts of the W3C Web site (www.w3.org) go to:
 <site-comments@w3.org>

+## Feedback Options

+When you are comfortable with your feedback being publicly-archived, it helps more people learn about issues.
+You are welcome to submit feedback privately, confidentially, or anonymously.

 ## WAI Staff Contacts

 For information on W3C Team members working in WAI, see [Who's Who at